devbae/devbae-blog/_posts/2020-05-09-web-scraping.md

 title: "Web Scraping - The Python Way!"
 subtitle: "How about turning the whole internet into your database?"
 bg_url: "https://source.unsplash.com/Qbs6liSxjr8/1200x800"
-tags: [home, scraping, beginner, python]
+tags: [home, scraping, beginner, python, beautifulsoup]
 ---
 Pre-requisites:

-- HTML (knowledge of HTML tags)
+- HTML (knowledge of HTML tags, attributes, properties)
+- Developer Tools(Chrome, Firefox, Safari - all have this feature)
 - Basic Python (use of loops, arrays, and basic data structures)

 Yes, you read the title right, this is not a clickbait article, we're really talking about turning the whole internet into your database.
 But before we do that, let's get a little insight into what web scraping is, and why everyone should have this superpower of becoming a scraper spiderman (You'll know why we're calling that soon).